 One conclusion: while the decision making process behind private information disclosure is an extremely complicated process, likely to fail unless the right triggers are activated, the virtual worldappears to makes it easier in both directions.
 People are more willing to share because of their suspended sense of risk in the absence of social cues; cybercriminals are better equipped to trick their victims based on what info is made available about potential human sources of authority.
 A case of ultimate efficiency: beating the regular unwary users with other unwary, but more authoritative users’ weapons.

-1. Derlega, V. J., 1984, “Self-Disclosure and Intimate Relationships in Communication, Intimacy, and Close Relationship, ed.
+Bibliography and references 1.
+Derlega, V. J., 1984, "Self-Disclosure and Intimate Relationships in Communication, Intimacy, and Close Relationship, ed.
 V. J. Derlega.
 Orlando, FL: Academic Press.

 2. Wayne Weiten, Dana S. Dunn, Elizabeth Yost Hammer, 2011, Psychology Applied to Modern Life: Adjustment in the 21st Century, Wadsworth Publishing